ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 ### Task 0: Install Virtualization Software

 Install the virtualization software platform of your choice.
 It must support using Windows 10 and Ubuntu 18.04 as a guest OS.
-For VMWare Workstation Pro, you'll need version 14.1.2 or newer.
-For VMWare Fusion, you'll need version 10.1.2 or newer.
+For VMware Workstation Pro, you'll need version 14.1.2 or newer.
+For VMware Fusion, you'll need version 10.1.2 or newer.

 {{% notice tip %}}
 You may need to install the latest version available for download and then update it within the software to get to the correct version.